-Unobservable (Level 3) Inputs: The fair value of the Foundation's investment in two limited partnerships which invest in natural gas and oil royalty and mineral interests and two limited liability companies is calculated using the income approach and estimating the present value of future net cash flows and resulting distributions.
-Significant accounting estimates in determining fair value include the calculation of cost depletion which require assumptions and estimates with respect to future production.
+Unobservable (Level 3) Inputs: The Foundation has six level 3 investments.
+A limited liability company that invests in oil, natural gas, and mineral interests and royalties is calculated using the income approach and estimating the present value of future net cash flows and resulting distributions.
+Significant accounting estimates in determining fair value include the calculation of cost depletion which require assumptions and estimated with respect to future productions.
+The Foundation has five direct investments in early venture companies in which market value can only be determined at liquidation.